matt-dray/r2eng/README.md

   speak = FALSE
 )
 # Original expression: mtcars %>% filter(mpg > 22) %>% mutate(gear4 = gear == 4)
-# English expression: mtcars then filter of open paren mpg is greater than 22 close paren then mutate of open paren gear4 = gear double equal 4 close paren
+# English expression: mtcars then filter of open paren mpg is greater than 22 close paren then mutate of open paren gear4 = gear double equals 4 close paren
 ```

 This example uses the ‘plus’ constructor from {ggplot2}: